Laravel-Backpack/docs/7.x/crud-fields.md

 **Step 1:** Add the `AjaxUploadOperation` to your `EntityCrudController` where you defined your easyMDE field.
 **Step 2:** Add the `withFiles => true` attribute to your field definition.
 You can check other available options in the [uploaders documentation](https://backpackforlaravel.com/docs/crud-uploaders).

 **Note:** EasyMDE provides some basic javascript file validation.
 By default only `jpg, jpeg, png, gif, svg, webp` are allowed and files up to 2MB.
-You can change this by setting the `imageMaxSize` and `imageAccept` options in the `easymdeAttributes` attribute.
+This is only a convenience for the user: the server still validates the files with `ValidEasyMDE` (by default, `jpg` and `png` images up to 1MB) and only stores [allowed file types](/docs/{{version}}/crud-uploaders#allowed-file-types), so `svg` images are rejected unless you allow them.
+You can change the javascript validation by setting the `imageMaxSize` and `imageAccept` options in the `easymdeAttributes` attribute.
 Eg:

 ```php
 'easymdeAttributes' => [